theonjs/theon/README.md

 [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)
 -->

-A powerful way to build domain-specific, extensible, rich and expressive HTTP API clients for any JavaScript environment.
+A convenient way to build domain-specific, extensible, featured and expressive programmatic APIs bindings to HTTP layers in node.js and browers.

 **This is much a work in progress**.